 Leadership Delivering Results for Our Community

-Mitchell currently serves on the Atlanta Board of Education's Policy Review Committee, Board Development, and the Boards of Directors for the Atlanta BeltLine.
+Mitchell served on the Atlanta Board of Education's Policy Review Committee, Board Development, and the Boards of Directors for the Atlanta BeltLine.
 In addition, Mitchell is currently on the Georgia Statewide Human Trafficking Taskforce Workgroup, Fulton County Citizen Court Watch for Zone 4, and was appointed by the City of Atlanta's Mayor Bottoms to serve on the Atlanta 2020 Census Committee.
 In 2019, Mitchell was selected to serve on the Fulton County Juvenile Court Judges section interview panel.
 Mitchell was also elected to the National School Boards Association's Council of Urban Boards of Education's Steering Committee 2019-2021 and vice chair in 2021.
 In addition, Mitchell served as the elected Secretary of the National Black Council of School Board Members 2020-2021, where she chairs the Policy & Resolution Committee for both Councils.